SpikingBrain: Spiking Brain-inspired Large Models: Training Paradigm

 During training, stochastic routing and data noise gradually break the symmetry among experts, leading to differentiated gradients and specialized expert weights.
 In addition to the $N$ routed experts, our 76B model includes $S$ shared experts ($S=1$ in our setting) that are always active for all tokens, helping stabilize the conversion process.

 Directly replicating and activating multiple experts, however, amplifies the output scale.
 To maintain consistency between MoE and dense FFN outputs, we rescale the expert weights~\citep{he2024upcycling}.
-The relationship between MoE activation and dense activation is:
+The relationship between MoE activation $a_{\text{MoE}}$ and dense activation $a_{\text{dense}}$ are derived as below, and the scaling factor $\alpha$ can be defined accordingly: